 Embedded Wallet Service (EWS) is a simple yet powerful wallet infrastructure that enables apps to create, manage, and control their users' wallets.

-- 💬 Delightfully simple UX: No passwords, jargon, or downloads.
+- 💬 Delightful UX: No passwords, jargon, or downloads.

 - 🎉 Recoverable: Users can always access their wallets on other authenticated devices.